Rod-Barbosa/Scrimba/Module-12-ReactAdvanced/classesReview/README.md

-Quick Javascript Classes review that covers indirectly what is going on in React Classes
+# Quick Javascript Classes review that covers indirectly what is going on in React Classes.